What type of content do you primarily create?

 - Inspiring stories your prospective customers can relate to

-Case studies go a long way in B2B marketing, where trust is earned gradually over a longer buying process that involves multiple decision makers.
+Multimedia case studies go a long way in B2B marketing, where trust is earned gradually over a longer buying process that involves multiple decision makers.

-Superside, for example, uses customer case studies to showcase the value props of its unique creative subscription service and the different projects clients have produced through the platform.
+Superside, for example, uses multimedia customer case studies to showcase the value props of its unique creative subscription service and the different projects clients have produced through the platform.

-Then there’s Mutiny, which positions many of its case studies as “playbooks” that chronicle different marketing experiments that have been run using its conversion optimization platform.
+Then there's Mutiny, which positions many of its multimedia case studies as "playbooks" that chronicle different marketing experiments that have been run using its conversion optimization platform.

 - Finding the right customers to feature and stories to tell